Outstanding features of NetMan Desktop Manager

 Access from any location, with any device

 The NDM 5 system also makes sure that the necessary applications are always available over a secure connection to employees who are in the field or telecommuting.
 And remote employees can use practically any operating system and any device.
-Applications are available both through the locally installed NetMan Desktop Client and through the integrated web front-end (using the native Windows web client).
+Access can be via the locally installed NetMan Desktop Client, via the integrated web interface (via native Windows web client) or via HTML 5.

-The Java client, compatible with most operating systems, enables access over the web interface even when no installation is possible at the client end, or if the client uses an operating system other than Windows (such as Linux or Mac OS X).
+The Java client, compatible with most operating systems, enables access over the web interface even when no installation is possible at the client end, or if the client uses an operating system other than Windows (such as Linux or macOS).
 This gives users maximum flexibility in accessing the applications they need.

 Der für nahezu alle Betriebssystem einsetzbare Java-Client ermöglicht den Zugriff über das Webinterface auch dann, wenn keine Installation auf dem Client möglich ist oder ein anderes Betriebssystem als Windows genutzt wird (z.B.
 Linux oder macOS).
 Dies gewährleistet hohe Flexibilität beim Zugriff auf die benötigten Anwendungen.